davidhfrankelcodes/portsshare/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your system.
 - SSH access set up between the source and target servers.
+Run `ssh-copy-id` command from the portSSHare host both source and target hosts.
-- SSH keys configured for passwordless login (if applicable).
+- SSH keys configured for passwordless login.

 ## Configuration